valiquette/homebridge-orbit-irrigation/README.md

 ## About

-This plugin provides 3 options for use in HomeKit<br>Both option have additional switches as options for Standby/Off mode and a Run All across all devices along with any B-Hyve Schedules
+This plugin provides 3 options for use in HomeKit<br>Both option have additional switches as options for Standby/Off mode and a Run All across all devices along with any B-Hyve Program Schedules
 1. Irrigation System Accessory with zones that are linked (default in configuration)
 2. Irrigation System Accessory with separate zones shown as a single tile
 3. Irrigation System Accessory with separate zones shown as a separate tiles (option in HomeKit)